-There have been many events in the surfboard industry that have occurred since the time when Danny Brawner made his first surfboard for himself.
-When balsa surfboards were the norm and it’s redwood brother and the kookbox paddleboard faded from the beach scene.
+There have been many events in the surfboard industry that have occurred since Danny Brawner made his first surfboard for himself.
+When balsa surfboards were the norm and its redwood brother and the kookbox paddleboard faded from the beach scene.
 It was a period when polyurethane foam was beginning to be used as the core for surfboards.
 Longboards became short and single fins became twins and then tri's.
-What this adds up to is that Danny can say he saw it coming, was there when it happened and can look back on it with fond memories.
+What this adds up to is that Danny can say he saw it coming, was there when it happened, and can look back on it with fond memories.

 Doheny Beach is where Dan began surfing in 1951.
 It was at Doheny where he first met his friend Rex McMullen, whose father was the Park Ranger at Doheny Beach.
 Having a dad who was a Ranger meant that Rex and his family were living there.
 The Parks Department would house the Rangers at the campgrounds in a designated cottage.
 How lucky could you be, having waves breaking in your front yard and surfing it too.